 Our objective in Human Resources (HR) is to facilitate continuously changing dynamics and to create an environment in accordance with the global values of Standard Chartered Bank Group.
 HR supports the remuneration review process by monitoring the market conditions to identify the needs for adjustments.
 In addition, HR facilitates the performance review process conducted through individual assessments with department heads which includes feedback, development and career planning.
-Individual training programs are planned through a combination of online/electronic courses, workshops and external courses.
-Individual staff development objectives are decided through conversations with department heads in line with the Standard Chartered Bank Group strategy.
+Various training programs are planned with a combination of electronic courses, study groups and external trainings.
+Staff development, goals and objectives are decided through discussions with unit heads and the strategy of the Standard Chartered Bank Group is also taken into account in this process.